WindowsAppCommunity/windowsappcommunity.github.io/README.md

 | Quarrel | ? | ? | ? | ✔ | ? | ✔ | ? | ✘ -->

 #### Clamour
+Please note this is a third party app and is not endorsed by, or associated with "Discord" or "Hammer and Chisel" in any way.
+This app is not supported by them, so please do not contact them regarding this app.

 ![Clamour](screenshots/9nblggh4wr0f.clamour.png)